Intelligent-CAT-Lab/FlakyDoctor/README.md

 Java 8 and Java 11
 Maven 3.6.3
 ```
-- Current FlakyDoctor supports GPT-4 and Magicoder.
-Please prepare an [openai key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key) in order to use GPT-4; if you want to run Magicoder, downlaod its [checkpoints](https://huggingface.co/ise-uiuc/Magicoder-S-DS-6.7B) into a local path.
+- The current FlakyDoctor supports GPT-4 and Magicoder.
+Please prepare an [openai key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key) to use GPT-4; if you want to run Magicoder, download its [checkpoints](https://huggingface.co/ise-uiuc/Magicoder-S-DS-6.7B) into a local path.
 We use three NVIDIA GeForce RTX 3090 GPUs in our experiments.

 1. Set up requirements:
 ```